Alcoholic Beverage Policy

 The Center is committed to providing the highest standard of safety for our visitors and employees.
 Center personnel have been trained to assist in emergency situations.
 Visual and audible alarms are located throughout the building in the event of an emergency.

+We encourage you to enjoy the show, while being mindful of those around you.
 Following some simple guidelines will help make everyone’s night at the theater more enjoyable.

 - Cell phones should be turned off or to silent mode, even phones set to vibrate can disturb a performance.
 Kindly double-check your phone upon entering the theater and re-entering after intermission to prevent accidental interruptions.
 Refrain from texting or illuminating your phone during a performance, as the light can disturb audience members and performers alike.